 - Explore connections, collaborators, related work and more

 Julian originally intended to study History at University but claims that swtiching to Archaeology and Anthropology (which he studied at Cambridge) was one of the best decisions he ever made.
 He first came to York to take part in the Coppergate Viking excavations, but after a brief spell at the University of Leeds he returned to York in 1986 to lecture on Anglo-Saxon and Viking archaeology.
 The Department has grown tremendously from when he first joined, when he was only one of 5 staff members with around a dozen students.
 It now has over 60 staff, with over 300 undergraduates and 100 graduate students.
 Nonetheless it has managed to retain a small community feel.

 Julian's involvement in archaeological computing began in 1980 when he started his PhD research studying pre-Christian Anglo-Saxon burial ritual using the computing power of an ICL mainframe and an early Z80 micro-computer.
 In 1985 he co-authored the first textbook in archaeological computing for Cambridge University Press, and has subsequently written numerous papers and edited a number of books on the applications of information technology in archaeology, as well as on Anglo-Saxon and Viking archaeology.

-Julian is also Director of York's Centre for Digital Heritage, and from October 2013 he will be the founding Director of The White Rose College of the Arts and Humanities (WRoCAH).
+Julian is also Director of York's Centre for Digital Heritage, and since October 2013 he has been the founding Director of The White Rose College of the Arts and Humanities (WRoCAH).